|

 Others, many of whom were young women, regarded him as a charming person.

 He was seductive, perhaps deceptive, but always elegantly gracious."
+He writes that contemporaries described "(Lafitte) as ‘graceful and

 elegant in manners...accomplished in conversation.’
 And yet this was the